wfurt/Ntlm/README.md

 This is experimental implementation of NTLMv2 written in c#.
 Primary use is for HTTP in cases when HttpClient does not work for whatever reason.

+It is still somewhat incomplete and based on v32 https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-nlmp/

 This does not depend on any particular version and it does not change HttpClient's internals (nor HttpHandler).
 Instead it wraps the response and in case of `401` it sets `Authorization` directly and tries again.